cloro

 What determines scraping risk

-The legal risk of a web scraping project sits on a spectrum, and where you fall is influenced by a few factors.
-Your approach can mean the difference between routine data gathering and a costly legal battle.
+The legal risk of a scraping project sits on a spectrum, and three factors decide where you land:

 • The type of data.
-Are you collecting public business data like product prices and SEO keywords, or personal data like names, emails, and photos?
+Public business data like prices and SEO keywords, or personal data like names, emails, and photos?

 • The access method.
-Are you gathering data openly visible to any visitor, or are you trying to get behind a login, paywall, or CAPTCHA?
+Data openly visible to any visitor, or data behind a login, paywall, or CAPTCHA?

-• The impact on the website.
-Is your scraper behaving like a considerate visitor, or is it overwhelming the server with rapid-fire requests?
+• The impact on the site.
+A considerate visitor, or a scraper overwhelming the server with rapid-fire requests?

 The most critical distinction in the “is website scraping legal” debate is whether the data is public or private.
-Courts have consistently ruled that accessing information available to any internet user without a password is not a crime, a precedent reinforced in major legal battles.
+Courts have consistently ruled that accessing information available to any internet user without a password is not a crime.

 Risk FactorLow Risk (Generally Permissible)High Risk (Potential Legal Issues)